 - Ensuring diversity in gender, race, age, and ability

 Individuals must be familiar with the artistic discipline of the panel on which they serve.
 Staff keep an ongoing file throughout the year of qualified artists and arts administrators that are being considered for inclusion on a panel.
 Staff contact potential panelists approximately a month before the panel meeting with more information about the panelist responsibilities and timeline.
 Panelists are expected to read application materials and review work samples ahead of the panel meeting.
 Panel meetings range from 3-8 hours depending on the number of applications to be reviewed.
 Panelists are provided a stipend to help cover their expenses for participating in the panel.

-If you are interested in serving on a RACC grant panel, please contact Jack Quinn MacNichol at email@example.com with your name, contact information, and a resume or bio detailing your experience and contributions to the arts community.
-Sending in your information does not guarantee that you will be contacted in an upcoming cycle, but your materials will remain on file and you could be considered as the needs change.
+If you are interested in serving on a RACC grant panel, or would like to nominate another person to be a panelist, please fill out the nomination form below.
+Sending in your information does not guarantee that you will be contacted in an upcoming cycle, but your materials will remain on file and you will continue to be considered in the future.